AlbertoN97/Daily-Japanese-Word/README.md

 ## How to configure it?
-You will have to edit the code according to your necesities.
+You will have to edit the code according to your necesities in the python script "server.py.

 **Japanese level of the word that will be generated.
 From jlpt-n5 (most basic vocabulary) to jlpt-n1 (highest japanese level vocabulary).**